sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/sanitize.md

 ### Functionality

 The Sanitize command sanitizes a HAR file of sensitive data.
-Specifically it removes access tokens and origin urls similar to the examples below:
+It ONLY removes access tokens that match IdentityNow format and origin urls similar to the examples below:

 Access Token
 ```